 The Department of Radio-Television-Film (RTF) in the Moody College of Communication at The University of Texas at Austin has one of the top-ranked global media studies programs in the U.S. and beyond.
 Peer institutions, like the University of Pennsylvania, University of Southern California, Northwestern University, or University of Wisconsin, frequently bring in prominent global media scholars for colloquia, lectures, or workshops.

 The Global Media Industries Speaker Series aims to bring scholars and practitioners to UT Austin to discuss the latest trends of global media with UT faculty and students.
 Articulating interdisciplinary, global and network perspectives, it facilitates the professional development of graduate students in RTF, the Moody College of Communication, and other UT units.

-The Global Media Industries Speaker Series is sponsored by the Graduate School’s Fund for Academic Enrichment, the Department of Radio-Television-Film, the Center for Entertainment and Media Industries, and the School of Journalism and Media.
+The Global Media Industries Speaker Series is sponsored by the Graduate School’s Fund for Academic Enrichment, the Department of Radio-Television-Film, the Center for Entertainment and Media Industries (CEMI), and the School of Journalism and Media.

 The Global Media Industries Speaker Series is organized by Dr. Wenhong Chen with the assistance of PhD students Maria Skouras and Josh Xiao.